fmarotta/admin-pi/card_setup/README.md

 you could at least get an idea of the passages that are involved and then adapt the commands to your needs.
 Any comment on the script will be appreciated.

+## Static IP

+We can now insert the SD inside the Pi, plug the power supply and log in using the following credentials:

+user:		alarm
+password:	alarm

+Once logged in, you can become root with the `su` command, entering the password "root".
+As we do not have monitor and keyboard to attach the Raspberry to, we will be able to log in only through ssh.
+We therefore open the administration page of our router, an ASUS DSL-N12E, and look for the LAN IP of the device, expecting something like 192.168.1.xxx.
+However, it is convenient to configure a DHCP static IP so that when we log in from the LAN the IP will always be the same.
+To do so, we went to the `Network->LAN->DHCP static IP` section in the router administration page.
+Next, we can add a line to the `/etc/hosts` of our laptops, so that "raspi" will be associated to the static IP we chose; google this file if you want to know how it works.

 ## Uncorking